College for Life Certificate Program

 - must meet with the CFL Coordinator for approval to enroll,

 - may take CFL core or elective courses,

 - must take a minimum of 3 CFL courses/semester (unless there are less than 3 courses available),

 - will be enrolled in CFL courses during open registration after certificate-seeking students have completed early registration,

 - will be enrolled in CFL courses only as space allows.

 "We never dreamt that a program like this would ever be available for Nick.
 Nick has a completely different attitude going to JWCC than he did in high school.
 He has a great attitude at home and talks non-stop after being picked up both days.
 We are amazed and so grateful!
 Nick is so very fond of all of his instructors.
 We have never experienced the excitement that Nick has when he comes home.
 The last 2 weeks have been such a pleasant surprise." -Jill (Nick's mom)

 JWCC enriches lives through learning by providing accessible education opportunities and services at an exceptional value.
 College for Life (CFL) extends that mission to students with intellectual/developmental disabilities, allowing JWCC to better reach the community as a whole.

 Contact Michele Westmaas at 217-641-4340 or Nicole Zulauf at 217-641-4941 to make sure that the program fits with your needs, or your student’s needs, before you register and pay tuition.

-Please read through the Frequintly Asked Questions located to the left of the screen for more information to see if College for Life is what you would be interested in.
+Please read through the Frequently Asked Questions for more information to see if College for Life is what you would be interested in.